Nexis-Network/homepage/content/docs/reference/glossary.md

 ### Write-Ahead Logging (WAL)

 A standard mechanism that ensures the durability of your data.
-Exzo Network relies on WAL to separate storage and compute, and to support features such as branching and point-in-time restore.
+Nexis Network relies on WAL to separate storage and compute, and to support features such as branching and point-in-time restore.

 ### Written data